crossingthestreams/crossingthestreams.github.io/_posts/2022-10-18-view-of-pulsar-metadata-store.markdown

 categories: pulsar
 ---

-This blog post is a continuation of the previous blog post ["Pulsar's high availability promise and its blind spot"]({% post_url 2022-10-17-namespace-bundle-is-a-limiting-factor %}).
+This blog post is a continuation of the previous blog post ["Pulsar's namespace bundle centric architecture limits future options"]({% post_url
+2022-10-17-namespace-bundle-is-a-limiting-factor %}).

 ## Context